The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: The mean Euler characteristic

-\subsection{Computing the Mean Euler Characteristic}
+\subsection{Computing the mean Euler characteristic}

-The following lemma is an extension of Lemma 11.7.1 in Adler and Taylor (2007).
-It provides a key step for computing the mean Euler characteristic in Theorem \ref{Thm:MEC}, meanwhile, it has close connection with Theorem \ref{Thm:MEC approximation 1}.
-As shown in the proof below, $(-1)^k\E\{\sum^k_{i=0} (-1)^i \wt{\mu}_i (J)\}$ is always positive and will be used to approximate the expected number of local maxima above level $u$, see Lemma \ref{Lem:mean M_u}. \begin{lemma} Let $X = \{X(t), t\in \R^{N} \}$ be a centered Gaussian random field with stationary increments satisfying $({\bf H}1)$, $({\bf H}2)$ and $({\bf H}3')$.
-Then for each $J \in \partial_k T$ with $k \geq 1$,
+The following lemma is an extension of Lemma~11.7.1 in \citet {AT07}.
+It provides a key step for computing the mean Euler characteristic in Theorem~\ref{Thm:MEC} below, and has a close connection with Theorem~\ref{Thm:MEC approximation 1}.
+It follows from (\ref{Eq:expectation of sum}) that $(-1)^k\E\{\sum^k_{i=0} (-1)^i \wt{\mu}_i (J)\}$ is always positive.
+This fact will be used to approximate the expected number of local maxima above level $u$; see Lemma~\ref{Lem:mean M_u}.